Quarantined! Examining the Effects of a Community-Wide Moderation Intervention on Reddit: Discussion

-\emph{Potential for Quarantining to Increase Insularity.} Prior research has shown that mediated communication often facilitates the formation of exclusionary communities that in more extreme cases may become echo chambers where users intensify shared views, foster intolerance, and are sheltered from ideological opposition \cite{brainard2009cyber,garrett2009echo,jamieson2008echo,allison2020communal}.
-By alienating sanctioned communities from the rest of the platform, quarantining may increase the insularity of those communities and encourage the propagation of shared offensive ideas and conspiracy theories.
-Future research should empirically evaluate the dynamics of how insularity within a community changes in response to quarantining.
+Prior research has shown that mediated communication often facilitates the formation of exclusionary communities that in more extreme cases may become echo chambers \cite{pariser2011filter} where users intensify shared views, foster intolerance, and are sheltered from ideological opposition \cite{brainard2009cyber,garrett2009echo,jamieson2008echo,allison2020communal}.
+By alienating sanctioned communities from the rest of the platform, quarantining may increase the insularity of those communities, reduce the wider public pressure to limit their regressive social attitudes, and encourage moves toward extremism.
+Isolated communities are also more likely to ``favor exit over voice \cite{centivany2016popcorn},'' i.e., they would rather exit the platform than express constructive criticism to help improve platform operations \cite{matias2016goingdark}.
+Future research should therefore empirically evaluate the dynamics of how increased insularity within a community influences its members.